dimuthulakshan/backend-challenge/README.md

 <p>
   Edit the index.js file and implement the <b>"/scan/:codeId"</b> endpoint so that it redirects to the correct URL defined in the campaign.
   Use the repositories available to query data in the database as needed.
+All data is mocked and stored in JSON files in the mock_data directory.
   Below is a schema of the database tables.
 </p>